kns357/ANN_MA_Kaito/README.md

-### Not Quite Human: Discovering Human Conceptual Reasoning Inside Artificial Neural Networks:
+### Not Quite Human: How Black Box AI Thinks – and How It Doesn't:

 Betreuung: Lesther Zulauf, Fach: Informatik / Mathematik